danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/RichTextKit.md

 RichTextKit helps you view and edit rich text in SwiftUI, UIKit and AppKit.

-@Metadata {

-}

 ## Overview

 ![RichTextKit logo](Logo.png)

-RichTextKit has a multi-platform SwiftUI ``RichTextEditor`` that can be added to any app.
-It supports vieweing and editing rich text, including styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, etc.
+RichTextKit helps you view and edit rich text in SwiftUI, UIKit and AppKit.
+It has a has a multi-platform ``RichTextEditor`` that can be added to any SwiftUI app, and many other utilities.

+RichTextKit supports styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.